Current Graduate Students

 MA Class of 2011

-B.A.
-Brooklyn College (Africana Studies, Political Science).
+Dane Peters B.A.
+Brooklyn College (Africana Studies, Political Science)

 Dane Peters joins the African American Studies Program after receiving a B.A. in Africana Studies and Political Science, with honors, from Brooklyn College in 2009.
 At present, his interests lie in 20th century Black radical movements.
 He is interested in how Black intellectuals throughout the African Diaspora have shaped these movements and the individuals at the heart of these movements.
 Dane is also a poet, and leads several clothing and school supply drives to Besease, Ghana.

-Dane is currently teaching at Brooklyn College.
+Mr. Peters is currently teaching at Brooklyn College.

 MA Class of 2010